The syntax of SELECT is relatively complex. This section describes the syntax of SIMPLE SELECT.

 | dblink_name | Specifies the name of the database link (dblink) to access. | |

-| sequence_name | Specifies the name of the sequence to access in a remote database (such as OceanBase Database or an Oracle database) through the dblink.
+| sequence_name | Specifies the name of the sequence in the remote database (including OceanBase Database and Oracle Database) to access through the dblink.
 This includes calculating the NEXTVAL and CURRVAL values of the SEQUENCE object. |

 |